 While children have been less affected by COVID-19 compared to adults, children can be causes COVID-19 and some children develop severe illness.
-Children with underlying medical conditions in children without underlying medical conditions which underlying medical conditions in children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children without underlying medical compared to children without underlying medical conditions in children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children without underlying medical conditions in children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children without underlying medical conditions in children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children without underlying medical conditions in children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children without underlying medical conditions.
+Children with underlying medical conditions in children without underlying medical conditions which underlying medical conditions in children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children without underlying medical conditions which underlying medical conditions in children are associated with increased risk is linfollowing conditions might be at increased risk for severe illness: obesity, medical compared to children without underlying medical conditions which underlying medical conditions without underlying medical conditions.